 Bevan is a founding member of the international composers collective Improvisatory Minds, which presents concerts of classical chamber music informed by a jazz perspective.
 Music of Bevan Manson, a recording of his recent chamber music, including the flute concertino, works for solo clarinet, piano quartet, and string trio, was recently released on Albany Records.

 Jazz Improv Magazine described his CD, Mystic Mainstream, as “radical recasts of standards that demand your attention."
 He has arranged and conducted music for saxophonist Gary Smulyan at NYC's Blue Note, and is currently creating new jazz versions of several Sondheim songs for Manhattan Transfer vocalist Cheryl Bentyne.
 He has recorded on the Challenge, Iris, Brownstone, and GM labels.

 Bevan has performed with George Garzone, Cecil McBee, Darol Anger, Gunther Schuller, Bob Sheppard, Matt Wilson, Howard McGhee, Suzanne Pittson, Ron Jones L.A.
 Big Band, Cathy Segal-Garcia, Matt Glazer, Ethel Merman, and Bob Moses.
 He has also worked in Hollywood as a studio musician, and on camera in film and television.
 Bevan was a winner of the American Jazz Piano Award in Jacksonville, FL.

 Bevan is a graduate of the Eastman School of Music.
 He was the Director of UC Jazz at UC Berkeley from 1998 to 2003, and formerly taught at New England Conservatory in Boston, from 1987 to 1997.
-He is currently serving as Instructor in Jazz Studies at Ventura College, leading their Jazz Band and coaching music students in composition and improvisation.
+He is currently serving as Instructor in Jazz Studies at Ventura College, leading their Jazz Band, teaching Jazz History and coaching music students in composition and improvisation.